Roasted Brussels Sprouts with Balsamic-Maple Glaze

 - 3 tbsp maple syrup

-- Preheat oven to 425°F and line a baking sheet with aluminum foil.
+- Preheat oven to 425°F and line a baking sheet with aluminum foil or parchment paper.

 - In a large bowl, toss Brussels sprouts in olive oil, salt and black pepper.